jeffhuang4704/vulasset/v54-db-pod.md

 ### 2️⃣ db-pod is a `StatefulSet` in Kubernetes within the same namespace with Controller

 The db-pod is a `StatefulSet` in Kubernetes which user need to provide `storageClassName` value in the `volumeClaimTemplates`

+👉 TODO: put in collapsed section, user can expand to see if they want.

 ```
 neuvector@ubuntu2204-A:~$ kubectl get statefulset -n neuvector